-DISCLAIMER: The content of this blog is for general information only and should not be mistaken for medical advice.
+Please note: The content of this blog is for general information only and should not be mistaken for medical advice.
 The producers of this blog are not medical professionals and the content of this post is an interpretation of existing data.
 If you have symptoms or suspect that you have COVID-19 speak to your medical professional immediately and follow established protocol as directed by your doctor.

 Since the pandemic went global people have been spreading information with the intention of gaining a leg up on the virus.
 It seems that each week there is something new concerning COVID-19.
 This is because as the pandemic progresses, experts are learning more.
 This means that all information surrounding the pandemic is subject to change at any given time.
-One such development is the role of cannabis in the realm of the Coronavirus.
+One such development is the role of cannabis in the realm of the coronavirus.
 With its ever growing list of benefits, it makes sense that it could be beneficial against this deadly disease.
 While peer reviewed and long term studies have yet to be conducted, there are some theories that support cannabis being beneficial.

-What is COVID-19?
-Why is it so dangerous?
+Why is COVID-19 so dangerous?

-Before we get into how cannabis could be beneficial against COVID-19, it’s necessary to understand what happens in the body when it’s infected with sars-cov-2.
+Before we get into how cannabis could be beneficial against COVID-19, it’s necessary to understand what happens in the body when it’s infected with SARS-COV-2.
 The virus causes an infection in the nose, sinuses, throat and lower respiratory system.
 The virus binds to and takes over our angiotensin-converting enzyme 2 (ACE 2) receptor sites.
 ACE 2 sites line the lungs, blood vessels, heart, and are also found inside our fat cells.
 These sites are believed to be one of the ways that the virus enters the body and spreads from person to person.

 What are cytokines?